aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

   - IDF2 supporting 240 users with a Modular five slot chassis (48 ports per module)
   - IDF3 supporting 480 users with five leafs (2RU - 96 ports each)

 The drawing below shows the physical topology used in this example.
-The interface assignment shown here are referenced across the entire example, so keep that in mind if this example must be adapted to a different topology.
+The interface assignments shown here are referenced across the entire example, so keep that in mind if this example is adapted to a different topology.

 ![Figure: 1](images/campus_topo.svg#only-light)
 ![Figure: 1](images/campus_topo_dark.svg#only-dark)